Findjules2/ITIS-6177-FinalProject/README.md

 # Azure Computer Vision API with JS Client SDK

-Simple usage of Computer Vision API with Express JS
+Simple usage of Computer Vision API with Express JS and swagger documentation.
+This Demo will analyze a .jpg or .png URL and give you a caption, confidence level, and tags of the image.

+Endpoint for Swagger Docs
+/docs

+API Endpoints being used for this project (UI, generates caption, generates confidence score, generates tags) /
+/caption
+/confidence
+/tag

 ### Usage